Agumba people: Sources

 The Agumba people are known of only through the oral tradition of the Kikuyu, Embu, and Meru peoples.

+language

+The language of the Gumba people (Kirinyaga Cushitic) was likely part of the Mbuguan/Ma'a branch of South Cushitic.

 Origins

 Routledge notes that the traditions collected among the Kikuyu were "definitely to the...effect that the A'si preceded the Agum'ba and that the latter two people lived side by side in villages".
 However, according to Meru traditions, the Agumba predated the Athi people in their areas of occupation.
 A specific instance of tradition relating to rituals also seems to affirm this fact, "A-Athi traditions suggest (that rituals) were adopted ('bought') from earlier hunting peoples whom they encountered as they entered the forest.
 Neither instance seem to provide a point of origin beyond their presence on Mount Kenya.

-Language

-The Agumba of Meru tradition spoke a Kalenjin dialect that bears similarity to present-day Okiek languages.
-The 'Doko' with whom they bear close resemblance spoke Maasai but were thought to have been Cushitic speaking.

 Record of time

 The Agumba appear to have made use of an 'age' system to define time.
 The first recalled of these ages is the Manjiri and is in Kikuyu tradition associated with a narrative; "When God had finished the world He spoke to the first man, Mam'-ba.
 Mam'-ba told his son N'ji-ri to separate the dry land from the waters.
 N'jiri dug channels, and when he came to the sea built up a bank of sand.
 The second age, Mandoti, is remembered in Kikuyu tradition as the age of evil doers.
 According to Kikuyu tradition, the people increased greatly during the third age - Chiera.

 A separate instance of Kikuyu tradition states that the Athi lived with the Agumba.
 They lived together, though separately, but it would appear that some families at least were assimilated into Agumba society...

 Smearing with red-earth became fashionable during the age known as Masai while the Kikuyu are said to have come during the age known as Mathathi.
 Traditions indicate that they had splintered off from the Kamba.